yomimono/talks/testing_codechix/slides/slides.md

 <!-- explain what I mean when I say "testing" -->

-- figure out whether your software does what it should
+- figure out whether your software does what it should (at arbitrary granularity)
 - "what it should" is often the hard part of testing
 - focus on automated testing but manual testing has its place
+- more philosophically: testing is a way to cope with an imperfect world

 ---
+class: img-top-center
 <!-- things testing encompasses: happy path (the code does the right thing to well-formed input in the absence of exceptions) -->

 <img src="figures/happy_path_large.jpg" />